-- 14.1 Provided that it could be Moved as an Amendment, the Proposer of a Motion or Recommendation may make a minor alteration to the Motion or Recommendation with the consent of the Seconder and the agreement of the Body Chairman. - 14.2 A proposed Amendment to a Motion or Recommendation, other than a minor alteration, must: - 14.2.1 be relevant to the Motion or Recommendation; - 14.2.2 not have the effect of negating the Motion or Recommendation; - 14.2.3 not seek to introduce new subject matter; - 14.2.4 and be to: - 14.2.4.1 leave out words; and/or - 14.2.4.2 insert or add words. - 14.3 The Member who submitted the Amendment, or another Member nominated by them, must Move the Amendment and another Member must Second the Amendment for it to be considered. - Only one Amendment may be Moved and discussed at any one time.
+- 14.1 Provided that it could be Moved as an Amendment, the Proposer of a Motion or Recommendation may make a minor alteration to the Motion or Recommendation with the consent of the Seconder and the agreement of the Body Chairman. - 14.2 A proposed Amendment to a Motion or Recommendation, other than a minor alteration, must: - 14.2.1 be relevant to the Motion or Recommendation; and - 14.2.2 not have the effect of negating the Motion or Recommendation; and - 14.2.3 not seek to introduce new subject matter; and - 14.2.4 be to remove and/or add words. - 14.3 The Member who submitted the Amendment, or another Member nominated by them, must Move the Amendment and another Member must Second the Amendment for it to be considered. - 14.4 Only one Amendment may be Moved and discussed at any one time.
 No further Amendment may be Moved until the Amendment under discussion has been disposed of in accordance with the Rules of Debate. - 14.5 If an Amendment is carried, the Motion, as amended, takes the place of the original Motion and becomes the Substantive Motion to which any further Amendments are Moved. - 14.6 Once all Amendments have been disposed of, the Meeting Chairman will put the Substantive Motion to the vote. - 14.7 Any Amendment considered to be substantial by the S151 Officer in relation to a Motion or Recommendation that has a financial implication shall be the subject of discussion with and must receive the approval of the S151 Officer in advance of the Meeting to ensure that the Amendment does not compromise the Council's financial position. - 14.8 In relation to the Council Budget Meeting, Part [] (Council) sets out the Rules for substantive Amendments proposed to the budget.